-Pulse hose connects a pump to its water outlet through which pressurized water comes out.
+A pulse hose connects a pump to its water outlet through which pressurized water comes out.
 The other end of this hose connects to the high-pressure hose that is attached to the spray gun.

-So while the pulse hose absorbs operation, the spike generated by your pressure washer, but the water force is not reduced.
+So while the pulse hose absorbs operation, the spike is generated by your pressure washer, but the water force is not reduced.
 Because of this reason, the machine’s performance will remain intact.

-GPM of a power washer measures the length of your pulse hose.
+The GPM of a power washer measures the length of your pulse hose.
 This type of hose is very costly, and you definitely don’t want to put a long pulse hose.

 Generally, 6 feet pulse hose is applicable for 1 GPM.
 If your machine has 2.8 GPM power, you should attach an almost 17 inches pulse hose to your pressure washer.

 Some manufacturers suggest the users use a pulse dampener which is not possible in most cases.
-A pulse dampener can be a bulky part, and you need to put extra effort into carrying and maintain it.
+A pulse dampener can be a bulky part, and you need to put extra effort into carrying and maintaining it.

 The pressure washer manufacturer always does extensive research to provide its customers with the maximum facility and safety at the lowest price.
 They don’t put a dampener in a pressure washer keeping its hassle and cost in mind.